johnstarmer/draft.sh-gitlab/README.md

 To start you will want to install Minikube and kubectl following the instructions here: https://kubernetes.io/docs/tasks/tools/install-minikube/

-then launch minikube with 8 GB RAM and 30 GB disk space
+then launch minikube with 8 GB RAM

-minikube start --memory 8192 --disk-size 30GB
+minikube start --memory 8192

-If you want to set these as defaults on minikube,
+If you want to set this as default on minikube,
 ```
 minikube config set memory 8192
-minikube config set disk-size 30GB
 ```
-You will need to delete and restart minikube to initialize these settings.
+You will need to delete and restart minikube to initialize this setting.

 ### Install and configure Helm
 - Helm is a Kubernetes package manager.
 With it, you can install and manage Kubernetes manifests, aka "Helm charts", on your Kubernetes cluster.